~50%

 Provider Positioning Banking relevance

-UiPath (Challenger) Process mining as part of the RPA platform.
-Five-time Everest Group Leader.
-Closed loop from discovery to automation.
+UiPath (Leader) Process mining + task mining + communications mining in one platform.
+Closed loop from discovery to bot automation.
+Multi-process mining since May 2025.
 Attractive for institutions that view mining primarily as a precursor to bot automation.
+Only provider with seamless discovery-to-execution.
 Weaker in real-time analysis.

-Software AG (ARIS) (Established) Established process modelling heritage.
+Software AG (ARIS) (Leader) Established process modelling heritage.
+Prescriptive analytics and Decision Model and Notation (DMN) rule checks.
 Strong in governance and compliance documentation.
 Widespread in regulated environments.
 Lags behind on AI features.
 Requires more technical expertise.

 The Celonis–McKinsey–BCG dimension